adryellen11santana/Adryellen_Santana/README.md

 ### Hello, how are you?
 I'm Adryellen 😊

-- 🌱 I’m currently learning PYTHON.
+- 🌱 I currently work as a Full IT Assistant.
-- 👯 I’m looking to collaborate on front-end development or systems analysis.
+- 👯 I am looking for opportunities in the IT Analysis area.

  <br><div>
   <a href="https://github.com/adryellen11santana">